Performance Details

 Target #2: Collect new geologic field data to support resource evaluations of areas prospective for oil, gas, and coal.

-Related links: Target Last Modified: 10/10/2024 |
+Related links: Target Last Modified: 10/10/2025 |

-A2: Core Service - Produce timely and reliable new minerals-related geological and geophysical information in areas of limited information and high mineral-resource potential. |
+| A2: Core Service - Minerals-related geological and geophysical information is produced in areas of limited information and high mineral-resource potential. |

-Target #1: Publish airborne geophysical survey data for Alaska"s minerals-interest lands.
+Target #1: Publish airborne geophysical survey data for Alaska`s minerals-interest lands.

-The federal Earth MRI critical-minerals program was funded by the U.S. Congress in FFY2019 to acquire airborne geophysical surveys, geologic mapping, and lidar over areas of the nation with critical minerals potential.
-Additional funds were added through the federal IIJA bill in 2022, so federal funding will be at elevated levels through 2026.
-DGGS has been contracted by the USGS to manage the geophysical contracts covering large portions of Alaska`s mineral districts.
-In FY2024 DGGS released 11,260 square miles of fixed-wing magnetic and radiometric data and 3,129 sq. mi. of helicopter magnetic and radiometric data in the northern Kuskokwim Mountains.
-In late FY2023 and early FY2024, DGGS continued acquisition of fixed-wing and helicopter magnetic and radiometric and gravity data in the Kuskokwim mountains area of Southwest Alaska; new survey data blocks are scheduled for publication in FY2025.
-DGGS also completed a helicopter-borne electromagnetic survey on the Seward Peninsula in early FY2025.
-The lower FY2025 target of 4,000 sq. mi. reflects incomplete survey collects due to inclement 2024 summer weather; these surveys will instead be completed in FY2025 and published in FY2026.
-Related links: Target Last Modified: 10/10/2024 |
+The federal Earth MRI critical-minerals program was funded by the U.S. Congress in FY2020 (federal fiscal year 2019) to acquire airborne geophysical surveys, geologic mapping, and lidar over areas of the nation with critical mineral potential.
+Additional funds were added through the federal Infrastructure Investment and Jobs Act (IIJA) in FY2023, elevating federal funding levels through FY2027.
+DGGS has been engaged by the USGS to manage geophysical surveying contracts covering large portions of Alaska`s mineral districts.
+In FY2025 DGGS released 2,646 square miles of helicopter-flown electromagnetic data in the Kaiyuh Hills on the Seward Peninsula, and 115 sq. mi. of helicopter magnetic and radiometric data in the Tofty area, Interior Alaska.
+In late FY2025 and early FY2026, DGGS continued acquisition of fixed-wing and helicopter magnetic and radiometric data in the Kuskokwim mountains area of Southwest Alaska; new survey data blocks are scheduled for publication in FY2026.
+Related links: Target Last Modified: 10/10/2025 |

 Target #2: Publish reports and/or digital data sets on mineral-resource geology and mineral-industry exploration activity.